Bernheim is closed on Tuesday, February 11.

 Isaac Bernheim (age 18) as a peddler in northeast Pennsylvania

 Isaac Bernheim possessed a dream from his early days as a young man growing up near the Black Forest in Germany.
 The dream evolved during his early time in America as an 18-year-old peddler in the wooded hills of northeastern Pennsylvania and remained with him as he developed his successful business in making and selling bourbon while living first in Paducah and later on in Louisville.
-He related that this dream became more focused as he walked with his beloved wife, Amanda, through his 300-acre estate, Homewood, in Anchorage, Kentucky.
-When Amanda passed away in 1922, Isaac moved to Denver, Colorado; the dream was pushed to the side – but not forgotten.
+He related that this dream became more focused as he walked with his beloved wife, Amanda, through his 300-acre estate, Homewood, in Anchorage, Ky.
+When Amanda passed away in 1922, Isaac moved to Denver, Colo., the dream was pushed to the side – but not forgotten.

 James Frederick Dawson